getnamingo/registry/docs/upgrade.md

-# Namingo Update Guide
+# Namingo Upgrade Guide

-## v1.0.0 to v1.0.28
+## v1.0.0 to v1.0.29

 To update, you must run the update scripts sequentially without skipping versions.
-For example, if you're on v1.0.26 and the latest is v1.0.28, first update to v1.0.27, then to v1.0.28.
+For example, if you're on v1.0.27 and the latest is v1.0.29, first update to v1.0.28, then to v1.0.29.

+- v1.0.28 to v1.0.29 - download and run the [update1029.sh](update1029.sh) script.

 - v1.0.27 to v1.0.28 - download and run the [update1028.sh](update1028.sh) script.